The Perfect Salt Dough Recipe

 I have fond memories of making salt dough ornaments with my mother this time of year.
 We would quickly whip up a batch using the best salt dough recipe and then let the creativity flow.
 My mothers ornaments would never crack or crumble.
 I don’t know how she did it.

-While decorating gifts the other day, I decided I wanted to add a little charm to my gift wrapping this year and make salt dough gift tags.
+While decorating my holiday gifts the other day, I decided I wanted to add a little charm.
+I decided I wanted to try to make gift tags out of salt dough.

 The Perfect Salt Dough Recipe | Maria Louise Design